vfarah-if/AzureFunctionsExercise/README.md

 # Azure Functions Exercise
 Practise Serverless and get your ducks in a row.
-So I use Rider and vscode, which means I needed to install stuff and setup stuff Visual Studio is nice enough to give me out of the box.
+So I use rider and vscode on a mac to set my biased context but I will share links for all IDE and OS types.

 ### ✅ Prerequisites